SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 "ranges table.
 TYPES int_tab_type TYPE TABLE OF i WITH EMPTY KEY.
-"Populating an integer table with values from 1 to 20 (see iteration "expressions with FOR furhter down)
+"Populating an integer table with values from 1 to 20 (see iteration "expressions with FOR further down)
 DATA(inttab) = VALUE int_tab_type( FOR x = 1 WHILE x <= 20 ( x ) ).

 DATA rangetab TYPE RANGE OF i.